 Though fresh grated coconut is what makes the Traditional Tamil Nadu poriyal so special, it can also be made without it.
 Simply use your favorite spice powder like idli podi, peanut podi or spiced coconut powder.
 It will still taste good.
 I have the details in the recipe card notes.

-Here I have used green beans also known as French beans but you can also use tender Chinese long beans.
+Here I have used green beans but you can also use tender Chinese long beans or any other kind.
 A lot of times I make this beans poriyal with the Chinese long beans too.
 You can also add some carrots along with beans for a more colorful dish.

 Choose young and tender beans as they cook faster and taste better.
 I have also shared the instructions to make this in the instant pot in the recipe card below.